 Mexico Extradites 26 Alleged Cartel Members to US

-Mexican federal police escort who they identify as Servando "La Tuta" Gómez," leader of the Knights Templar cartel, as he sits inside helicopter at a Federal hanger in Mexico City on Feb.
+Mexican federal police escort a man identified as Servando "La Tuta" Gómez, leader of the Knights Templar Cartel, as he sits inside a helicopter at a Federal hangar in Mexico City, Mexico, on Feb.
 27, 2015.
 Eduardo Verdugo/AP Photo

 |Updated: